Xevimacia/GettingandCleaningDataCourseProject/README.md

 3. Write the output data to a TXT file in the working directory

 The CodeBook.md has more detailed information about how the script works.

-## Run the command below to download the ouput data to your R studio and explore the final output